How can I help myself cope with cancer?

 - Use support and self-help groups if they make you feel better.
 Leave any group that makes you feel worse.

 - Explore spiritual and religious beliefs and practices, such as prayer, that may have helped you in the past.
-If you don’t consider yourself a religious or spiritual person, get support from any belief systems that you value.
+If you don’t think of yourself as a religious or spiritual person, get support from any belief systems that you value.
 This may comfort you and even help you find meaning in the experience of your illness.

-- Keep a personal notebook of your doctors’ numbers, dates of treatments, lab values, x-rays, scans, symptoms, side effects, medicines, and general medical status.
+- Keep personal records of your doctors’ numbers, dates of treatments, lab values, x-rays, scans, symptoms, side effects, medicines, and general medical status.
 Information about the cancer and your treatment is important to have, and no one can keep it better than you.

 - Keep a journal if you find a need to express yourself without holding back.
 It can help you process the journey, and you may be amazed by how helpful it can be.

 - Believe the old saying that “cancer equals death.”
-There are nearly 12 million Americans alive today who have had cancer.
+There are more than 14 million people alive in the US today who have had cancer.

-- Blame yourself for causing your cancer.
-There is no scientific proof linking certain personalities, emotional states, or painful life events to getting cancer.
+- Blame yourself for causing cancer.
+There’s no scientific proof linking certain personalities, emotional states, or painful life events to getting cancer.
 Even if you may have raised your cancer risk through smoking or some other habit, it does not help to blame yourself or beat yourself up.

-- Feel guilty if you can’t keep a positive attitude all the time, especially when you don’t feel well.
+- Feel guilty if you can’t keep a positive attitude all the time.
 The saying “you have to be positive to beat cancer” is not true.
 Low periods will come, no matter how great you are at coping.
 There is no proof that those times have a bad effect on your health or tumor growth.
 But if they become frequent or severe, get help.

 - Be embarrassed or ashamed to get help from a mental health expert for anxiety or depression that disrupts your sleep, eating, ability to concentrate, ability to function normally, or if you feel your distress is getting out of control.

 - Keep your worries or symptoms (physical or psychological) secret from the person closest to you.
 Ask this person to come with you to appointments and talk about your treatment.
 Research shows that people don’t often hear or absorb information when they are very anxious.
 A close friend or family member can help you recall and interpret what was said.
+They can be sure you tell the cancer care team about any changes or new concerns, too.
 As a practical matter, your friend or loved one can also help you get home from a doctor’s visit or medical test.

 - Abandon your regular treatment for an alternative therapy.
-If you use a treatment that your doctor didn’t recommend, use only those that you know do no harm.
+If you use treatments that your doctor didn’t recommend, use only those that you know do no harm.
 Find out if the treatment can be safely used along with your regular therapies (as a complementary therapy) to improve your quality of life.
-Be sure to tell your doctor which treatments you are using with the medical treatment, since some should not be used during chemo or radiation treatments.
+Be sure to tell your doctor which treatments you are using along with medical treatment, since some should not be used during chemo or radiation treatments.
 Discuss the pros and cons of any alternative or complementary therapies with someone you can trust to look at them more objectively than you may be able to when you are under stress.
-Psychological, social, and spiritual approaches are helpful and safe, and doctors generally encourage their use.
-Things like relaxation and meditation are good ways to deal with distress.
+Psychological, social, and spiritual approaches are often helpful and safe, and doctors generally encourage their use.

 Other coping methods: Exercise